 It’s a rich loaf spiced with cinnamon with a satisfying chewiness from the zucchini, with each bite you can taste the fresh flavours of the fruit.

-Fun fact: Did you know that zucchini are classified as fruit?
+Fun fact: Did you know that zucchini (also known as courgettes) are classified as fruit?

 We love the crisp sweet crust which contrasts nicely with the soft tender crumb interior.
 It’s no wonder this zucchini banana bread is totally addicting!